 Hi, Alaine!
 Tell us a little bit about yourself.

 I’m a global nomad and grew up as a third culture kid in Singapore, Indonesia, with summers spent in Australia and California.
 I have a BA in World Arts and Cultures with a dance studies concentration from UCLA and spent most of my 20s as a contemporary dancer, choreographer, dance educator in New York City.
-(You can read a little bit about my journey from dance to hospitality here.)
 It may seem like a stretch for a dancer to switch to the hospitality industry.
 But I always worked in hospitality at some capacity in events, F&B, and front desk, and I also did some retail, sales and marketing, and non-profit arts management jobs.

 I had an epiphany while on a solo travel trip in Zermatt and not long after that I was in Bluche studying hospitality at Les Roches for the Postgraduate Diploma.
 I did my internship with Carlson Rezidor hotel group in their corporate office in Brussels as a social media trainee in the digital marketing department.
 During that time, there was a series of unfortunate events and I ended up working remotely for half the time.
 That was unusual, but I was very lucky that was an option.
 I became interested in the digital nomad work lifestyle and really liked that one could work anywhere in the world as long as there was reliable WiFi.
 Fast forward to earlier this year, I was having dinner with a friend who was interning as a kitchen trainee in a health food kitchen and we came up with the concept and ideas for Social Zen Retreats.